How to be successful at anything?

 Listen to me girl...no shortcuts about this, no negotiating.
 Before you can be successful at any of them “big fashioned” jobs you want, you have to be successful at being a good person!
 You hear me?

 Not only did I hear her, but by virtue of questioning her during my teenage years, I was able to determine what she really meant.

 That’s why I know they can work for you whether you’re an entrepreneur, a small business owner or even a movie star.
-And they will especially work for you if you’re a student.

 So here they are...

 I can’t say this enough...determine your values set.